How We Help

 *Homelessness Research Institute of the National Alliance to End Homelessness (January 2007).

-To provide Night Night Packages, free of charge, to homeless children from birth to pre-
+Our mission is to provide free Night Night Packages to homeless children from birth to pre-

-teen who need our childhood essentials to feel secure, cozy, ready to learn, and
+teen who need our childhood essentials to have a concrete and predictable source of

-significant.
-Each Night Night Package contains a new security blanket, an age-
+upheaval.
+Each Night Night Package contains a new security blanket, an age-appropriate

-appropriate children's book, and a stuffed animal -- all nestled inside of a new canvas tote
+children's book, and a stuffed animal -- all nestled inside of a new canvas tote bag.

 Voted the "Best Children's Charity" by San Francisco Magazine, Project Night